iamasink/quartz/content/Troubleshooting my PC freezing.md

 ##### 22:12:30
 Froze again while watching youtube, audio did the same glitch thing.
-Audio played for about a minute before stopping (I don't think i waited this long previously) A message that was unread on my pc immediately went through to notify my phone.
+Audio played for about a minute before stopping (I don't think i waited this long previously) A discord message that was unread on my pc immediately went through to notify my phone.
 From 22:06 to 22:14 there was no system information in Event Viewer, the only indication something happened is the Kernel-General boot information. (at 22:14:12)
 There were however many Application errors, the latest before boot was 22:13:09, but I don't think its particularly relevant as it has been occurring continuously for a long while, even before this issue started happening.